• Home

 Internally the floor plan was significantly reconfigured to reorientate it, whilst retaining the existing window and door openings to preserve its external appearance.
 Along the ground floor the key living spaces were opened up so that the kitchen, dining and living room address the sea.

 The original front door was moved to an alternative location, adjacent to the suspension bridge.
 The old arched front door was replaced with a picture window that frames views of the garden and the sea.
-The arched detail has been repeated throughout the interiors, over door openings and key features within in the property.
+The arched detail has been repeated throughout the interiors, over door openings and key features within the property.

 The building was upgraded to improve its thermal performance.
 Ten solar panels were installed on the flat roof to generate electricity whilst rain water harvesting tanks irrigate the surrounding garden, and minimise surface water discharge over the cliff edge.